|

 OVERSEAS BASES

-Strike Command has responsibility for all RAF bases overseas.
+Air Command has responsibility for all RAF bases overseas.

 RAF Akrotiri, Cyprus

 The RAF use the airfield at Akrotiri as a staging post for transport aircraft, and as a temporary operating base for aircraft carrying out Armament Practice Camps.
-RAF Akrotiri is the permanent base of 84 Squadron who perform Search and Rescue duties as well as a support role for the UN peacekeeping forces on the island.
-In addition, a detachment of the RAF Regiment is stationed at RAF Akrotiri to assist with airfield defence.
+Akrotiri is the permanent base of 84 Squadron who perform Search and Rescue duties as well as a support role for the UN peacekeeping forces on the island.
+In addition, a detachment of the RAF Regiment is stationed at Akrotiri to assist with airfield defence.

 RAF Gibraltar